 Just in time for Earth Day (April 22), Google released a promo video for the new Google Earth.
 It’s amazing!
-If you haven’t seen it yet then click here.
+If you haven’t seen it yet, click here.

 The video is only the tip of the iceberg.
-While it does show off some of the world’s most scenic views, it doesn’t explain all the new features that are a part of the relaunch.
+While it does show some of the world’s most scenic views, it doesn’t explain the new features that are part of the relaunch.

 Even the Google Earth home page is magnificent; its background consists of aerial shots of different places.
-Click the launch button and after the browser loads, the first thing you’ll see is the rotating Earth.
-Use the menu on the left to navigate all of the features.
+Click the “Launch” button, and, after the browser loads, the first thing you’ll see is the rotating earth.
+Use the menu on the left to navigate the features.

 This is a completely new feature.
-It includes input from BBC Earth, NASA, national parks and other resources.
-These pre-set guides allow you to explore travel spots, nature, history and culture.
-When you pick a topic to explore, a globe with clickable markers pops up; each marker gives facts and some play a video about that place.
+It includes input from BBC Earth, NASA and national parks.
+These preset guides allow you to explore travel spots, nature, history and culture.
+When you pick a topic to explore, a globe with clickable markers pops up.
+Each marker gives facts, and some play a video about that place.
 A fun guide for children is “Sesame Street’s Girls Around the World.”
 This feature also includes suggestions for Google Street View that give you a walking tour perspective.

 I’m Feeling Lucky

 Can’t decide what to explore next?
-Select this button from the menu and you’ll be transported some place random in the world.
+Select this button from the menu, and you’ll be transported someplace random.
 Once you’re there, the Knowledge Cards pop up to tell you about that place.
 You might just discover a hidden gem that could become your new favorite vacation spot.
-If you like this place, don’t forget to hit the save icon, which looks like a bookmark.
+If you like where you’ve “landed,” don’t forget to hit the save icon, which looks like a bookmark.

-Every Google Earth view has its own unique URL so when you zoom in or out or drag the screen in any direction, you’ll see the changes in your browser’s address bar.
-The cool thing about it is that if you find a breathtaking view then you can share that exact perspective with someone else.
-Click the share button for a link that you can text, email, or share to Facebook, Twitter and Google +.
-Google calls this sharing a Postcard.
+Every Google Earth view has its own unique URL, so when you zoom in or out or drag the screen in any direction, you’ll see the changes in your browser’s address bar.
+The cool thing about it is that if you find a breathtaking view, you can share that exact perspective with someone.
+Click the “Share” button for a link you can text, email or post to your social media platforms.
+Google calls this sharing a “Postcard.”